loophole/website/src/content/blog/Get Started with Loophole!/content.md

   console.log(`demo-app listening on port ${port}`);
 });
 ```

-Now all we have to do let Loophole know the port our local server is running on!
+Now all we have to do is let Loophole know the port our local server is running on!
 After authentication,follow the below instructions:

 ![Authentication](https://media.giphy.com/media/9tZZ0SznwTWR0r0xUq/giphy.gif)

-Note: **If your app is running on a different port , just replace 8000 with your respective port.**
+**Tip :If your app is running on a different port , just replace 8000 with your respective port.**

 **Example** - For an app running on port 8080, the command will be